Flotomate/product_docs/source/admin/admin-customization.rst

 .. _adf-102.5:
 .. figure:: https://s3-ap-southeast-1.amazonaws.com/flotomate-resources/admin/AD-102.5.png
      :align: center
      :alt: figure 102.5

+Custom fields in Asset also appear in the :ref:`Report module<create-tabular-report>` (as part of the column selection).
+Technicians can use custom fields in generating reports.
+Remember, custom fields are specific to an Asset Type and a sub-type.

 .. _requestor-custom-field:

 **Requestor Custom Field**

-Here Custom fields allow you to create new variables to store information about requestors.
+Here Custom fields allow you to create new variables to store additional information about requestors.

 You can create n number of text fields.